 White Mountains Downslope Resurvey

-This is a few days of downslope survey work, on Campito Mountain.
+This is a week of downslope survey work on White Mountain Peak and in the Patriarch Grove.
 Volunteers are botanists, students, research scientists or previous GLORIA workshop attendees.
 If you have high altitude experience, are a reasonably competent botanist, are familiar with GLORIA-style surveys, we would love to have you!

 Lodging is at White Mountain Research Center’s Crooked Creek Station, located at 10,200 ft in the Ancient Bristlecone Pine Forest (Inyo National Forest).
 There is a main dining area and common room, a lab space and a library.

-There are shared rooms and some private rooms, please email Brian to ask about room availability.
+There are shared rooms and some private rooms, please email us to ask about room availability.

 Map and Directions